 2020-03-17 15:46:35 [Print]

-Tokyo Steel Manufacturing Co.Asian Metal Copyright3%, to 55,000 yen a tonne, while prices for its mainstay H-beams will be also trimmed by 7,000 yen, or 8.Asian Metal Copyright, Ltd.Asian Metal Copyright5%, while that of channels will go down by 9,000 yen, or 11.Asian Metal Copyright, Japan's top electric-arc furnace steelmaker, said on Monday it will cut all steel product prices in April by about 6-11% to reflect weak market conditions amid deepening fears over the coronavirus pandemic.
+Tokyo Steel Manufacturing Co.Asian Metal Copyright Prices of hot-dip galvanized coils will be cut by 5,000 yen, or 5.Asian Metal Copyright, Ltd.Asian Metal Copyright4%, to 76,000 yen a tonne.Asian Metal Copyright, Japan's top electric-arc furnace steelmaker, said on Monday it will cut all steel product prices in April by about 6-11% to reflect weak market conditions amid deepening fears over the coronavirus pandemic.

 The cut is the first by the company in 6 months.
 Price reductions ranged from 5,000 yen ($47) to 9,000 yen ($84).